houbie/lesscss/README.md

 Type `lessc -h` to see the full list of options.

+### Typ for using Twitter Bootstrap

+When using Twitter Bootstrap in your projects, it is not necessary to copy all the less files to your project.
+Only copy the ones that you want to customize (typically variables.less), and then compile with:

+    lessc --include-path your/project/less,path/to/bootstrap-3.0.0/less bootstrap.less buil/bootstrap.css

 ## Lesscss API

 You can create a `CompilationTask` instance to compile one or more LESS files (Groovy example):